-Calculation Example: Education fund revenues statewide totaled \$6.1 Billion for the 2000 tax year.
-If, for example, the statewide School District Property Tax Relief Grant were \$3.5 Billion, and an individual district had 2000 Education fund revenues of \$20,000,000 that district would receive .328% (\$20,000,000 divided by \$6.1 Billion) of the \$3.5 Billion statewide grant.
-The tax relief for that district would be \$11.48 Million.
+Education fund revenues statewide totaled \$6.1 Billion for the 2000 tax year.
+If, for example, the statewide tax relief grant were \$4.6 Billion, and an individual district had 2000 Education fund revenues of \$20,000,000 that district would receive .328% (\$20,000,000 divided by \$6.1 Billion) of the \$4.6 Billion statewide grant.
+The tax relief for that district would be \$15.09 Million.

-- In November of each year, the Department of Revenue would send the Property Tax Relief Entitlement to the appropriate county or counties, based on the percentage of EAV in each county, designated for the individual school district. - In December of each year, the school district would submit its levy for education purposes.
+• Mechanically, the abatement would be implemented as follows.
+The Department of Revenue would calculate and send the State grant proceeds to the county or counties, based on the percentage of EAV in each county, designated for the individual district.
+This would be transparent to the district, which would continue to file its levy in December of each year.
 The county clerk(s), upon receipt of the education fund levy, would calculate the tax rate of the district for education purposes subject to all legal restrictions (authorized authority, PTELL, etc.) that exist.
-Once the total Education fund extension was determined, a reduction factor would be calculated as the ratio of the State Property Tax Relief Entitlement to the total Education fund extension of the district.
-Individual tax bills would be reduced by the reduction factor and distributed to property owners in the district. - Immediately after the tax bills are distributed, the county would distribute the State Property Tax Relief Entitlement to the school districts.
-Property taxes would be collected and distributed to the districts in the normal manner. - 3.
-The State income tax should be increased.
+Once the Education fund extension was determined, that amount would be reduced by the amount of the State grant.
+Education fund rates would be recalculated to a lower level, given the reduced extension, and tax bills distributed.

+- 3. The State income tax should be increased.
 Recent estimates show that raising the individual income tax rate from 3% to 4%, with a corresponding increase in the corporate income tax, would generate approximately \$2.8 Billion in additional revenues.
 In addition to a rate increase, consideration should be given to closing tax loopholes and removing special incentives and exclusions and graduating personal exemptions, based on adjusted gross income. - 4.
 Additional revenues should be raised from the sales tax.
 The sales tax base should be broadened to include some services.
 Consideration should be given to lowering the sales tax rate. - 5.
-Consideration should be given to decoupling from the repeal of the Federal estate tax.
-It is estimated that failure to decouple would reduce State revenues by nearly \$1.5 Billion over the next five years.
+Gaming revenues should be increased.

-Given the property tax relief and increased General State Aid foundation level described above, the total increase in State revenues needed would be approximately \$5.3 Billion.
+Given the ranges of property tax relief and increased General State Aid foundation level described above, the total increase in State revenues needed would range between \$4.1 Billion and \$8.2 Billion.